bradchristie/taminations-flutter/assets/a1/as_couples.md

 From any formation composed only of couples, for example Double Pass Thru, Facing Lines, or Parallel Two-Faced Lines: This is used to modify a call, for example, As Couples [Walk and Dodge](../ms/walk_and_dodge.md) from Parallel Two-Faced Lines.
-Each couple acts as though it waw a single dancer, and does the part of the call appropriate to its position in the starting formation.
+Each couple acts as though it were a single dancer, and does the part of the call appropriate to its position in the starting formation.